-Regardless of any personal regular-season radio or television contract(s), the visiting coach is obligated to the entire press staffing the tournament and must report to the interview room immediately after the 10-minute cooling-off period expires.
-The visiting coach cannot delay a postgame interview with the covering media to conduct a program for a single newspaper, radio or television reporter.
-After fulfilling all commitments to the press staffing the tournament, the losing coach and players may participate in special interviews.
+Regardless of any personal regular-season radio or television contract(s), the coach and selected players are obligated to the entire press staffing the tournament and must report to the interview room immediately after the 10-minute cooling-off period expires.
+The coach cannot delay a postgame interview with the covering media to conduct a program for a single newspaper, radio or television reporter.
+After fulfilling all commitments to the press staffing the tournament, the coach and players may participate in special interviews.